 In the early years of the AIDS crisis, The Arthur Roger Gallery organized New Orleans’ first Art Against AIDS Exhibition and the Art Against AIDS ornament show.
 In its first year, it became one of the top ten fundraisers in New Orleans and received the 1991 Mayor’s Arts Award.

 With the assistance of Frederick Weisman, Arthur Roger opened a New York Gallery from 1991 until 1994 in the Bakery Building in SoHo at 130 Prince Street.
-Artists who received their first New York exhibit include Douglas Bourgeois, George Dureau, Gene Koss, Ersy Schwartz, Willie Birch, Clyde Connell, and James Drake.
+Artists who received their first New York exhibit include Douglas Bourgeois, George Dureau, Gene Koss, Ersy Schwartz, Clyde Connell, and James Drake.
 The gallery also presented a curated exhibition by Dan Cameron titled “Fear of Painting” featuring the works of Lee Gordon, Jane Hammond, Deborah Kass, Marilla Palmer, Lari Pittman, Archie Rand, Alexis Rockman, David Sandlin, Megan Williams, and Sue Williams.